About this subject

 |Fees||Look up fees|

-This interdisciplinary subject provides a grounding for students of public health on the normative content and interpretations of the right to health (and supporting rights).
-The subject explores the principles and practical applications of a rights-based framework for the health needs of diverse population groups, including children, women, indigenous people, people with mental illness or disability, and refugees and asylum seekers.
-It engages with contemporary debates and critiques on the credibility, relevance and utility of human rights for health policy and program decisions.
-It also explores the confronting linkages between rights violations and health harms, as well as rights infringements that improve public health.
+This interdisciplinary subject explores the meaning of the right to health (and supporting rights).
+The subject examines the principles and practical applications of a rights-based framework in law, policy, programs, and advocacy to further the health and well-being of diverse population groups, including children, women, indigenous people, people with mental illness, disability, and refugees and asylum seekers.
+It also considers the human rights framework in relation to global challenges including climate change, conflict, nuclear disarmament, and intellectual property laws.
+These case studies will be used to contrast human rights with dominant approaches to health policy and programs, and reflect on contemporary debates on the legitimacy, relevance, and utility of human rights.
+The subject will also explore the confronting linkages between rights violations and health harms, as well as rights infringements that improve public health.

 The conceptualisation of health as a human right can be traced through the formation of the United Nations, the World Health Organization Charter, and the Alma Ata Declaration on primary health care.
-More recently, it has underpinned social mobilisation for the rights of people living with HIV and AIDS, of people living with disabilities, and of GLBTI communities and individuals.
-This subject draws on diverse case studies including issues such as: climate disruption; sexual and reproductive health; conflict and humanitarian emergencies; tobacco control; obesity; access to medicines; nuclear disarmament; and harmful practices.
+More recently, it has underpinned social mobilisation for the rights of people living with HIV and AIDS, of people living with disabilities, of LGBTIQ+ communities and individuals and of the movement pursuing universal health coverage.
+Drawing on these movements, the subject is grounded in the field of global health, which recognises the universality of human rights, and the global nature of the structural factors that influence the realisation of the right to health in both high- and low-income countries and their colonial or imperial origins.
+The subject will draw on case studies from Australia and elsewhere to examine the human rights obligations of nation states to their citizens and internationally, as well as the obligations of other political, economic, social, and cultural institutions.
+These case studies will draw on an interdisciplinary lens, encompassing international law, sociology, public health, and other fields.
 The subject is facilitated by a team of recognised experts in different areas of human rights and health.
-It aims to demonstrate how rights considerations are relevant and can be useful in any sphere of health policy and practice, and inspire students on the possibilities for further investigation, action and advocacy to advance both global health and human rights.
+It aims to demonstrate the relevance of human rights principles to any sphere of health policy and practice, and inspire students on the possibilities for further investigation, action, and advocacy to advance both global health and human rights.

-Global Health and Human Rights is a dual delivery block mode intensive subject.
-This means that the assessable material is delivered through self-directed online modules that students complete over a two-week period.
-The online modules offer flexibility in relation to the timing of when students complete them, or what hours of the day you may choose to study.
+Health and Human Rights is a dual delivery block mode intensive subject.
+This means that the assessable material is delivered through self-directed online modules that students complete over a six-week period.
+The online modules offer flexibility in relation to the timing of when students complete them, or what hours of the day they may choose to study.
 However, allocated modules must be completed in time to allow effective participation in live interactive sessions that are linked with those modules.
-Live interactive sessions are held on six days across the two-week period, in which module material is discussed with fellow students and lecturers.
+Live interactive sessions are held one day a week across the six-week period, in which module material is discussed with fellow students and lecturers.
 Students may choose to attend these live sessions online or face to face.
-Students are expected to commit approximately 40 hours to learning each week, comprised of learning modules, reading, discussion board activities, group work and live sessions.
-This two-week teaching period is followed by group work and independent learning towards three pieces of assessment to be completed over six weeks.
+Students are expected to commit approximately 80 hours to learning over the six weeks, comprised of learning modules, reading, discussion board activities, group work and live sessions.
+This six-week teaching period is followed by group work and independent learning towards three pieces of assessment to be completed over the following six weeks.

 Intended learning outcomes